Making accurate estimates in software development

 4. Take your degree of confidence into account

-Referring back to the reason for making inaccurate estimates that’s common to both front-end and back-end developers, you should take care not to overestimate your abilities or experience
+Referring back to the reason for making inaccurate estimates that’s common to both front-end and back-end developers, you should take care not to overestimate your abilities or experience.

 Before making any estimates, ask yourself these questions: